 Visit one of the special Keukenhof events

 Each there are organized special events and festival at Keukenhof.
-In 2019 the choice was amazing with an emphasize on Dutch heritage and of course on Flow Power – the theme for the year.
+In 2020 the choice was amazing with an emphasize on Dutch heritage and of course on A World of Colors – the theme for the year.